 Environmental Public Records

-Environmental Resources Management is governed by The Public Records Act Chapter 119, Florida Statutes.
-Therefore, the records kept by Environmental Resources Management are open for public inspection and copying.
+Miami-Dade County is governed by the Public Records Act Chapter 119, Florida Statutes.
+Therefore, records kept by the Regulatory and Economic Resources Department are open for public inspection and copying.

 The Records Management Section is the central storage and processing area for department records, and assists customers in locating, viewing and copying those records.
 Records for various programs can include, but not be limited to inspection reports, permit records, enforcement actions, contamination records, environmental monitoring records, contract records and project information.